 - Percentage of employees to submit responses in an initial benchmark survey

-- Number of internal events/trainings with a target number of attendees
+- Number of internal events/training with a target number of attendees

-- Number of diverse candidates in your pipeline, or interviewed for a role
+- Amount of diverse candidates in your pipeline, or interviewed for a role

 - Number of blog posts about your culture written by current employees

-- Number of job descriptions overhauled to include inclusive language
+- Quantity of job descriptions overhauled to include inclusive language

 Your initiative will lose all credibility if you do not take actions to back up fluffy pro-diversity statements.
 It’s important for communicators to keep their workplace informed of all the actions they have already taken or going to take in the near future.

 A good way to do this is to use internal communications software to send and track a diversity & inclusion newsletter with news about new initiatives and milestones.

 Enact a multi-channel diversity and inclusion communication plan